Skip to content

 Growth

-It includes the Grade Level Growth chart, which shows the average growth by enrolled grade over time.
-This helps you track whether students are making steady progress each month.
+It includes the Grade Level Growth chart, which shows the average growth per month by enrolled grade.
+This helps you track whether students are making steady progress over time.

 Students are grouped into three growth categories, based on how their current grade level compares to their starting point at the beginning of the school year: